 We need to trust God with all of our circumstances.
 But this is often easier said than done, especially when things don’t turn out as we think they ought.
-Trusting God in the midst of dire situations is difficult.
+Trusting God during dire situations is difficult.
 God doesn’t give us what we want when we want it.
 He doesn’t do things our way.
 In our timing.
 In our liking.
 God doesn’t give us unicorns and endless rainbows.
 When we struggle, we attempt to take control.
 And we slowly allow doubt to creep in and hinder our relationships with God.

 WHEN THE GOING GETS TOUGH, WILL YOU TRUST GOD?